Skip to main content

 ros2 launch turtlebot3_gazebo empty_world.launch.py

-1. Copy the audio configuration file
+1. Copy the audio configuration files

 source /opt/tros/setup.bash